JarekDuda/AsymmetricNumeralSystemsToolkit/README.md

 Testing various methods for choosing tANS entropy coding automata

-ANS is new approach to entropy coding, which adds fractional bits into consideration into Huffman-like decoder, combining its speed with accuracy of arithmetic coding, like in implementation of Yann Collet ( https://github.com/Cyan4973/FiniteStateEntropy ).
+ANS is new approach to entropy coding, which adds fractional bits into consideration into Huffman-like decoder, combining its speed with accuracy of arithmetic coding, like in [implementation of Yann Collet](https://github.com/Cyan4973/FiniteStateEntropy).
 Another advantage in comparison to Huffman coding is that we choose the size of coding tables (L) here, corresponding to 2^depth of Huffman tree, and that there is no need to sort symbol probabilities (linear initialization).

 The choice of such finite L state entropy coding automaton consists of:
 - quantization of symbol probability distribution as p[s] ~ q[s]/L fractions (q is a natural number)